MicrosoftDocs/cpp-docs/docs/ide/adding-a-method-visual-cpp.md

 - **Method type**

   Available only for MFC projects, ActiveX control projects, and ATL projects that support MFC.
-If you provide a method name in the **Method name** box, rather than selecting a method from the list, this box is unavailable.
+This field is unavailable, if you provide a method name in the **Method name**, rather than selecting a method from the list.

   If you select one of the methods in the **Method name** list, select either the stock implementation or a custom implementation.